Danielle Jones (physician)

 Danielle Nicole Jones (née Brown; born August 12, 1986), also known as Mama Doctor Jones, is an American obstetrician-gynecologist (OB/GYN) and science communicator.
 Various media outlets have highlighted her significant following on YouTube, Instagram, and TikTok, where she has received attention for her posts to young people about sexual health.

 Personal life and education

 Jones was born in Borger, Texas on August 12, 1986.

 She received a Bachelors of Science in Psychology from Texas A&M University before pursuing postgraduate medical studies at the Texas Tech University Health Sciences Center, where she received her Doctorate of Medicine.

 Jones married Donnie Ray Jones, a coder and photographer, with whom she has four children.
 In 2021, the family moved to Invercargill, New Zealand.
 Jones confirmed in October 2025 that she and her husband have now divorced and will remain abroad for the foreseeable future, as they have shared custody of their four children.
+She relocated to New Zealand with her children and became a permanent resident.